puzzle/amm-techlab/content/en/docs/03.0/theory/eventdrivenarchitecture.md

 +------------+                     +------------+                     +--------------+
 ```

-If the order component breaks down or will not accept any communication, the shop component must handle the entire fault tolerance and the system's reliability will depend on it's error handling.
+If the order component breaks down or will not accept any communication, the shop component must handle the entire fault tolerance and the system's reliability will depend on its error handling.

 We can take a step back now and take a look at this workflow from another perspective.
 On a meta level all the workflows in this application do get triggered by events.
 We can think of the order or the payment request as events.
 The order component should not really care from whom the order comes nor should the shop component care from where this event was triggered.
-The entire workflow moves away from the pattern that we rely on any calls from one component to another.
+The entire workflow abandons the pattern where we rely on any calls from one component to another.
 We just emit events whenever another workflow should be triggered.
 The components listen to a stream of such events and will start their connected workflow.

 For handling those streams of events, we need a message broker.
-Whenever an event gets triggered by a component, the component sends a message to the message broker.
+Whenever an event gets triggered by a component, or the component sends a message to the message broker.
 The broker then distributes these events between a set of subscriber components.

 The architecture might look something like this: